fieldmuseum/dams-netx/README.md

 # DAMS-NetX

-A repo for documentation and scripts for migrating and maintaining media and workflows related to NetX.
+Scripts for migrating media-files and corresponding data between a museum's Collections Management System (EMu) and DAMS (NetX).

+See [data/README.md](https://github.com/fieldmuseum/dams-netx/tree/main/data) for examples of how to setup NetX-EMu mappings and properties config files.

 ## NetX Folder structures